Garden Border Ideas That Give Your Whole Yard That Polished Put Together Look

 Mulch Border

-Sometimes I skip materials and rely on discipline instead.
-A clean-cut edge paired with thick mulch creates a clear boundary fast.
-I refresh the cut line every few weeks to stop creep early.
+Sometimes I skip materials entirely and rely on discipline instead.
+A clean-cut edge plus thick mulch creates clear boundaries fast.

 Pebble Strip